 How do governments decide which technologies power their national networks?
-In an era where digital infrastructure shapes economic growth, security, and global influence, technology decisions are increasingly geopolitical decisions.
+In an era where digital infrastructure shapes economic growth, security, and global influence, technology decisions have become increasingly geopolitical.

-Join the Latin America Leadership Program (LALP), Georgetown Americas Institute, and the Instituto Dominicano de las Telecomunicaciones (INDOTEL) for a timely conversation exploring how countries evaluate strategic technology choices—from telecommunications infrastructure to emerging AI systems—and the policy, security, and economic considerations behind these decisions.
+The Latin America Leadership Program (LALP) at Georgetown University, the Georgetown Americas Institute, and the Instituto Dominicano de las Telecomunicaciones (INDOTEL) hosted a timely conversation exploring how countries evaluate strategic technology choices—from telecommunications infrastructure to emerging AI systems—and the policy, security, and economic considerations behind these decisions.

-This discussion will bring together leaders from academia, government, and industry to examine how nations navigate competing global technologies while safeguarding innovation, sovereignty, and connectivity.
+The discussion brought together leaders from academia, government, and industry to examine how nations navigate competing global technologies while safeguarding innovation, sovereignty, and connectivity.

 Moderator